Putting together a new nursery before baby arrives?

 What is the difference between a crib vs a mini crib?

-The main difference between a standard crib and a mini crib is the size.
+The main difference between a regular crib vs a mini crib is the size.
 A standard crib must be (by law):

 - 28 inches wide inches by 52 3/8 inches long (interior dimensions)